Skip to main content

 Vulcan Cyber ExposureOS risk algorithm intelligently incorporates different contextual attributes to produce a dynamic risk score for each finding (instance) in your environment.

-However, sometimes assets or vulnerabilities might occur under specific special circumstances, which would require you to determine their risk score manually.
+However, sometimes, assets or vulnerabilities might occur under specific special circumstances, requiring you to determine their risk score manually.
 A vulnerability that would otherwise pose a Critical risk could be manually brought down to a Low if the asset it affects has a compensating control, such as a firewall that would mitigate the vulnerability.
 Click here to learn how to edit risk manually.

 From atomic risk to risk mass